Someone once said: “Deer hunting is a lot about nothing.”

 Doesn’t sound like it’s too difficult to do, does it?
 But it is.
 Deer hunting for long periods of time demands complete fortitude, conviction and tenacity.

 To be on stand, so to speak, for hours in Nebraska’s cold, blustery fall weather, the deer hunter encounters the pulse of time moving slowly.
-The occurrences of seeing deer can often be measured in small blocks of seconds rather than minutes.
-Hours go by sluggishly.
+The occurrences of seeing deer can often be measured in small blocks of seconds with adrenaline flowing rather than minutes.
+Hours go by sluggishly as nature reveals itself.

 Welcome to deer hunting.